sevsepetjian/knowledge-base/categories/computer-science/algorithms-and-data-structures/the-algorithm-design-manual/01-introduction-to-algorithm-design.md

 Generally it is good to use English to epxress the idea generally, and only go down the abstraction chain as you need to become more precise with your solution.

-The heart of any algorithim is an idea.
-If your idea is not clearly revealed when you express an algorithim, than you are using too low level of a notation.
+The heart of any algorithm is an idea.
+If your idea is not clearly revealed when you express an algorithm, than you are using too low level of a notation.

 Ask the wrong problem, and you will get the wrong answer.
 Know what you're looking for, this can aslo apply to carefully modeling the problem.

-Narrow the set of allowable instances until there is a correct and efficent algorithim.
+Narrow the set of allowable instances until there is a correct and efficent algorithm.

 Traps of specifying output requirements: